Tax Treatment of Insurance Premium (Summary Table)

 Group Insurance Premium Paid by Employers

-To find out the beneficiary, check the policy document or check with the insurance provider.
+To find out the beneficiary, refer to the policy document or check with the insurance provider.

 Employer Not Under Legal Obligation to Payout to Employee